bmeg/iceberg-schema-tools/README.md

   --help  Show this message and exit.

 Commands:
-  simplify       Renders Gen3 friendly flattened records. validate       Check FHIR data for validity and ACED conventions. validate-gen3  Check Gen3 data for validity and ACED conventions. pfb            Write simplified FHIR files to a PFB. migrate        Migrate from FHIR R4B to R5.0.
+  simplify             Renders PFB friendly flattened records. validate             Check FHIR data for validity and conventions. validate-simplified  Check simplified data for validity and conventions. pfb                  Write simplified FHIR files to a PFB. migrate              Migrate from FHIR R4B to R5.0. report               Aggregate avro pfb files into a cytoscape tsv.

 ```